 Extensive coverage on popular networks and a high social presence, advertising during NASCAR offers the opportunity to reach a devoted audience during multiple series and races over a lengthy season.
 Don’t miss the chance to rev up your business with the high-octane action of NASCAR!

 About the Author

-Colleen Reddington is the Media Sales Services Coordinator for the Lead and Demand Generation team for Cox Media where she is responsible for helping develop and execute strategies that drive sales qualified leads to all local Cox markets across the U.S. Colleen is an avid soccer fan as well as player, finds humor in almost everything, and is extremely creative.
+Colleen Reddington is the Marketing Specialist for the Lead and Demand Generation team for Cox Media where she is responsible for helping develop and execute strategies that drive sales qualified leads to all local Cox markets across the U.S. Colleen is an avid soccer fan as well as player, finds humor in almost everything, and is extremely creative.
 She also authors blogs regarding Lead and Demand Generation, the Tottenham Hotspurs, and soccer.Follow on Twitter More Content by Colleen Reddington